Last updated June 3, 2024.

 Research consistently finds that stretching before or after exercise does not loosen tight muscles but, in fact, may diminish muscle function and increase susceptibility to injury.

-If you are undecided as to whether stretching is right for you, I recommend these articles on the dangers of stretching and reasons not to stretch.
+If you are undecided about whether stretching is right for you, I recommend these articles on the dangers of stretching and reasons not to stretch.

 Recommended: Upgrading brain health is key to making your brain work better.